corporalcat/HTB-writeups/Tenet/index.md

 Ran the script.
 ![](phpexploit.png)

-Put the payload to the GEt parameter.
+Put the payload to the GET parameter.
 ![](getparam.png)

 Test the file and I got command execution.